Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Introduction

 The central design challenge we address is: \emph{\textbf{How can the obscure reasoning process of an AI coding agent be redesigned into a transparent process that bridges the gap between an agent's internal logic and a developer's mental model, thereby supporting critical evaluation and fostering calibrated trust?}}

-We present \sysname{} as a direct answer to this design question.
+We present \sysname{} as an initial design response to this question.
 We make the following contributions: (1) we articulate the challenges arising from the lack of transparency in current code assistants and formulate a set of design goals for creating more comprehensible tools; and (2) we introduce a dynamic, two-level explanation framework that exposes an agent's reasoning process, from high-level file modifications to the specific codebase influences behind a single change.
-By illuminating the agent's decision-making process, this work lays the foundation for designing and evaluating next-generation code assistants that not only write code, but also foster deeper understanding and more calibrated trust.
+By illuminating the agent's decision-making process, this work outlines a design framework and a research agenda for evaluating next-generation code assistants that not only write code, but also foster deeper understanding and more calibrated trust.